sbekca/cursordrop/README.md

 - Pins to your Cursor/VS Code window — follows it across monitors as you move or resize
 - Drag the pill while pinned to set a custom offset
-- Dark and light mode (auto-detects Windows theme, or toggle manually)
+- Dark and light mode (auto-detects system theme, or toggle manually)
 - Resizable — drag edges or pick a preset
 - Remembers size, position, pin offset, theme, and video FPS across restarts
 - Remote files go into `.cursor-drop-files/` under your workspace root